code1iners/ce1pers-js/README.md

 # Ce1pers (for Javascript)

-Collection of React hook for React (with React Native) framework app development.
+Collection of hook for Javascript side application or framework.

 ## Each hooks.